-AA: I can't really say that, but Dr Mossadegh is a prominent figure and personally I feel a deep connection to him.
-Because of that, his death and its aftermath were very important to me.
-And what was very disappointing was that historical sources about the day that he died are very limited.
-One of the things that I really struggled with was that we couldn't find out how the weather was the day he died.
-Was it sunny, rainy or cold?
-And this was just one of the smallest shortcomings.
-The focus in Dr Mossadegh's image is the absence of Iranian people during that day pected reactions during the exhibition.
+AA: I can't really argue.
+Of course, it got a lot of attention even before the show, but I think most of the reactions were positive.
+To tell you the truth, I saw a lot of unexpected reactions during the exhibition.
 The gallery was full of people the whole time, to the point that some of them weren't able to see the images closely.
 People would hug me and some of them actually started crying during the show.
 An old lady came to the gallery and said that her son had called her from Berlin and had asked her to come and see the exhibition.

-In my opinion, it was as if people had never got the chance to mourn these deaths and now, this project and the images in front of them had given them the time and the instrument to release their agony and pain.
+In my opinion, it was as if people had never got the chance to mourn these deaths and now, this project and the images in front of them had given them the time and the instrument to release their agony

-GF: What challenges did you face when you were working on the project?
+GF: What challenges did you face when you were working on the